hasib32/laravel-notes/readme.md

 You can find those clients in "oauth_clients" table.

 ## Testing API with [Postman.](https://www.getpostman.com/)
-In order to use the API we need to create a access_token.
+In order to use the API we need to create an access_token.
 Make a POST request to `oauth/token` endpoint.
 Requied fields are: ` grant_type, client_id, client_secret, username, password`.
 Don't get confuse with the `username` fields.
-You have to use users table email column value as username and you can use `secret` as password.
+You have to use users table `email` column value as username and you can use `secret` as password.
 For testing purpose we can use Postman for creating access_token.
 Here is a screenshot for creating access_token using Postman

 ![access_token creation](/public/images/notes-app-access-token.png?raw=true "access_token creation example")